Quickwrites Based on Joaquin Phoenix’s Oscar Acceptance Speech – February 9, 2020

 Watch the speech with your children.
 Discuss any aspect that interests them.
 A good way to start the process is to ask, “What did you think of Mr. Phoenix’s speech?”
 Feel free to watch it several times and to discuss different points made by Mr. Phoenix.

 Joaquin Phoenix’s brother, River Phoenix, was a talented singer and actor.
 He was also an environmentalist, an animal rights activist, and a lifelong vegan.
-In 1993, at the age of 23, River Phoenix died from a drug overdose.
+In 1993, at the age of 23, River Phoenix died from an accidental drug overdose.

 Quickwrites are an excellent way to transition students into a period of instruction in class or at home.